 - Home renovators

-- Insulation manufacturers
+- Insulators and insulation manufacturers

-The military was a common place for asbestos exposure.
-For example, the Navy used asbestos to insulate all their ships and submarines.
+All branches of the military used asbestos in some form from the 1930s to the 1980s.
+For example, the U.S. Navy used asbestos to insulate all their ships and submarines.

 - Naval yard workers